BrookeHeck/data-structures-and-algorithms/README.md

 - run `npm test` to run all of the tests
 - run `npm test ##` to only run tests for challenge ## (i.e. 01)

-### 401 Data Structures, Code Challenges

-[401 Whiteboards](./js-whiteboards/README.md) - Go to the whiteboards and approaches taken to complete them